vdaas/vald/docs/contributing/coding-style.md

 ## Implementation

 This section includes some examples of general implementation which is widely used in Vald.
 The implementation may differ based on your use case.

 ### Functional Option

 In Vald, the functional option pattern is widely used in Vald.
 You can refer to [this section](#Struct-initialization) for more details of the use case of this pattern.

-We suggest the following implementation to set the value to the target.
+We strongly recommend the following implementation to set the value using functional option.

 ```go
 func WithVersion(version string) Option {